 The Health and Care Professions Council (HCPC) is a body corporate set up on 1 April 2002 by the Health and Social Work Professions Order 2001, replacing the Council for Professions Supplementary to Medicine.
-We are one of nine UK statutory regulators of health and care professionals.
+We are one of nine UK statutory regulators of health and care professionals overseen by the Professional Standards Authority for Health and Social Care.